 (Contribution by Nthabiseng Maledi)

 Macerals in coal differ from each other in terms of their morphology, optical properties, chemical composition, hardness, and micro-Raman signature (Jehlička et al., 2003).
-Studies show that Raman spectroscopy as an analytical technique has substantial potential to be explored and used to characterize both the organic and inorganic matter in coal.
-The ability to probe materials at a molecular level, and to discriminate between different polymorphs, gives the technique an added advantage over bulk analytical techniques.
-Moreover, the technique offers additional benefits when used in conjunction with petrographic methods as it provides further information about the origins of a coal and its products.
-Raman spectroscopy is considered as a powerful analytical tool due to its sensitivity to crystalline and molecular structures, with a spatial resolution of 1µm (Beyssac et al., 2002; Sheng, 2007).
-The coupling of an optical microscope to micro-Raman provides additional insight into the composition and nature of coals since the equipment can be focused on individual macerals and minerals (Green et al., 1983; Marstalez and Bustin, 1993; Guedes et al., 2005; Morga, 2011; Zhang et al., 2015).
-The characterization of carbonaceous materials using Raman spectroscopy is well documented in literature (Tuinstra and Koenig, 1970; Zerda, 1981; Beyssac et al., 2002, 2003; Zickler et al., 2006, Guedes et al., 2008; Chabalala et al., 2011; and references therein), with a detailed review of the application of Raman spectroscopy to coal undertaken by Potgieter-Vermaak et al. (2011).
+Studies show that Raman spectroscopy as an analytical technique has substantial potential to be explored and used to characterise both the organic and inorganic matter in coal.
+The technique's ability to probe materials at a molecular level, and to discriminate between different polymorphs, gives it an added advantage over bulk analytical techniques.
+Moreover, the technique offers additional benefits when used in conjunction with petrographic methods, as it provides further information about the origins of a coal and its products.
+Raman spectroscopy is considered a powerful analytical tool due to its sensitivity to crystalline and molecular structures, with a spatial resolution of 1µm (Beyssac et al., 2002; Sheng, 2007).
+The coupling of an optical microscope to micro-Raman equipment provides additional insight into the composition and nature of coals, since the equipment can be focused on individual macerals and minerals (Green et al., 1983; Marstalez and Bustin, 1993; Guedes et al., 2005; Morga, 2011; Zhang et al., 2015).
+The characterisation of carbonaceous materials using Raman spectroscopy is well-documented in the literature (Tuinstra and Koenig, 1970; Zerda, 1981; Beyssac et al., 2002, 2003; Zickler et al., 2006, Guedes et al., 2008; Chabalala et al., 2011; and references therein), with a detailed review of the application of Raman spectroscopy to coal undertaken by Potgieter-Vermaak et al. (2011).

-The first documented work of using Raman spectroscopy to characterize carbonaceous materials was reported by Tuingstra and Koenig (1970), who studied the structural behaviour of graphite (highest order of carbonaceous material).
+The first documented work using Raman spectroscopy to characterise carbonaceous materials was reported by Tuingstra and Koenig (1970), who studied the structural behaviour of graphite (highest order of carbonaceous material).
 Any deviation from the observed spectra was considered to be due to structural abnormality, caused by the presence of defects in the microcrystalline lattices.
 Additional peaks are notable in highly disordered carbonaceous materials, such as coal.
-The two main Raman characteristic features of coal are the two main peaks at 1580 cm-1 and 1360 cm-1 wavelengths.
+The two main Raman characteristic features of coal are the two main peaks at 1580 cm-1 and 1360 cm-1 wavenumbers.
 The band at 1580 cm-1, within the first-order region, is referred to as the G-band and relates to the band in the graphitic structure (Beyssac et al., 2002).
 This band is assigned to the E2g plane stretching vibration mode in the aromatic layers of graphite.
 The peak at 1360 cm-1 is called the D1 band, with the D denoting defects.
 The D1 band is assigned to the A1g symmetry, due to the presence of defects such as heteroatoms [Green et al., 1983; Kelemen and Fang, 2001].

 It was later discovered that deconvolution of the G and D bands showed that three additional peaks could be resolved at 1370 cm-1, 1580 cm-1, and 1620 cm-1 wavenumbers.
 The D1 band co-exists with the D2 band found at the 1620 cm-1 peak.
 The intensity of the D2 band is related to the ordering in the carbonaceous structure.
 Thus, the more ordered the material, the smaller the D2 peak.
 The D2 peak is assigned to the lattice vibration analogous to the G band.
-The D3 band is characterized by a broad peak around 1500 cm-1 to 1550 cm-1.
+The D3 band is characterised by a broad peak around 1500 cm-1 to 1550 cm-1.
 The D3 band is assigned to the sp2 bonded form of carbon such as organic molecules, fragments, or functional groups.
 The D3 band is understood to be responsible for reacting sites and char reactivity in coals.
 The D4 band at 1150 cm-1 is found in highly amorphous materials such as soot and coal chars.
 The assignment of the D4 band has been debated, and assigned differently (Zhang et al., 2015).